Contents of the Voyager Golden Record: Music

 It has been claimed that Sagan had originally asked for permission to include "Here Comes the Sun" from the Beatles' album Abbey Road; but while the Beatles favored it, EMI opposed it and the song was not included.
-However, this has been refuted by Timothy Ferris, who worked on the selection with Sagan; he said the song was never even considered for inclusion.
+However, this has been denied by Timothy Ferris, who worked on the selection with Sagan; he said the song was never even considered for inclusion.

 Images

 Along with the audio, the record contains a collection of 116 pictures (one of which is for calibration) detailing but not limited to human life on Earth and the planet itself.
 Many pictures are annotated with one or many indications of scales of time, size or mass.
 Some images also contain indications of chemical composition.
 All measures used on the pictures are first defined in the first few images using physical references.

 Following is a list of all the images contained in the Voyager Golden Record together with a description of the nature of the image and what annotations were included in them, and when copyright permits, the actual image.

 After NASA had received criticism over the nudity on the Pioneer plaque (line drawings of a naked man and woman), the agency chose not to allow Sagan and his colleagues to include George Hester's photograph of a nude man and woman on the record.
 Instead, only a silhouette of the couple was included.

 An official statement by President Jimmy Carter was included as images (positions 117, 118).
 It reads, in part:This Voyager spacecraft was constructed by the United States of America.
 We are a community of 240 million human beings among the more than 4 billion who inhabit the planet Earth.
 We human beings are still divided into nation states, but these states are rapidly becoming a global civilization.

 We cast this message into the cosmos ...
 It is likely to survive a billion years into our future, when our civilization is profoundly altered and the surface of the Earth may be vastly changed.
 Of the 200 billion stars in the Milky Way galaxy, some – perhaps many – may have inhabited planets and space faring civilizations.
 If one such civilization intercepts Voyager and can understand these recorded contents, here is our message: This is a present from a small distant world, a token of our sounds, our science, our images, our music, our thoughts, and our feelings.
 We are attempting to survive our time so we may live into yours.
 We hope some day, having solved the problems we face, to join a community of galactic civilizations.
 This record represents our hope and our determination and our goodwill in a vast and awesome universe.